V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 Belts](../img/lr4/yb8.jpg){: loading=lazy width="600"}

 * Setting the Y min distance can be done from the [calculator](calculator.md){:target="_blank"}, or
-* Using a piece of belt on the table to set a one belt gap width.
+* Using a piece of belt on the table to set a one belt gap width, making sure your end to end brace gap is set to the calculated width so nothing changes when you add your strut plate.
 * Mark and pre-drill all your holes.
 * I used a pencil sharpened by hand to get into the deep holes